JinyuanSun/DDGScan/README.md

   <img width="80%" src="./img/results_toc.png" alt="Workflow of DDGScan">
 </p>

-### Develop Information
+## Develop Information
 2019.04: Developed GUI and single mutation scan for FoldX.
-2021.10: Restart this project to implement GRAPE.
+2021.10: Restart this project for Rosetta and ABACUS supporting.
 2021.11: Added `openmm` for MDs.
 2021.12: Added `modeller` for loop modelling and args was rewritten.
-2022.03: Fixed few bugs and working on possible docker image.
+2022.03: Released a few more codes on plotting and updateed the command line interface.
-2022.03: Released a few more codes on plotting and interface update.
+**2022.04: Release v0.1.0!**
 Continuing...

-### Known Issues
+## Known Issues
 To avoid issues caused by pdb file, it is recommended to carefully exam your input file.
 One can use `/path/to/rosetta/main/tools/protein_tools/scripts/clean_pdb.py` to clean pdb.
 However, this script will also renumber pdb file.